Learning Task-Specific Dynamics to Improve Whole-Body Control: Task Specific Dynamics

 \section{Task Specific Dynamics}

-With QP-based inverse dynamics control we can control the behavior of the robot.
-To improve the tracking we introduce an additional feedforward term.

-The results of using QP-based inverse dynamics control will depend on the accuracy of the model.
+The controller presented in the previous section allows to track any type of Cartesian task.
+To improve tracking in task space, we introduce an additional feedforward term.
+Indeed, tracking performance depends on the accuracy of the model.
 This can be seen in (\ref{eq:des_cart_acc}), where

 If the model were perfect, the contribution of the feedback part would amount to 0.
-However, it is not, and the feedback part accounts for the discrepancy.
-We propose recording the contribution part and adding it in the next repetition of the exact same task (desired motion).
+However, in the real world it is not, and the feedback part accounts for the discrepancy.
+We propose recording the feedback contribution part and adding it in the next repetition of the exact same task (desired motion).
 Thus, we get

 where